by Sarah Bush

 Over time, this creates ongoing maintenance work for IT and leaves signatures inconsistent across the organization.

-Why manual email signature management breaks during a merger
+Why does manual email signature management fail after a merger?

 Manual processes don’t scale once organizations merge and systems need to be aligned.